CTU remains in opposition to CPS plan less than 1 week before some students return to in-person learning

 CPS officials have said schools are safe and ready to welcome back teachers and students, but the Chicago Teacher's Union has vehemently pushed back.

-Both CPS and CTU officials plan to hold news conferences Tuesday morning to discuss their thoughts on returning to the classroom.
+Both CPS and CTU officials held news conferences Tuesday morning to discuss their thoughts on returning to the classroom.

 RELATED: Chicago Public Schools pre-K, special needs teachers return to classroom; some teach outdoors citing safety concerns